w3c/trace-context/spec/01-abstract.md

 ## Solution

-The trace context specification defines a universally agreed-upon format for the exchange of context propagation data - referred to as *trace context*.
+The trace context specification defines a universally agreed-upon format for the exchange of trace context propagation data - referred to as *trace context*.
 Trace context solves the problems described above by

 - providing a unique identifier for individual traces, allowing traces of multiple